Table of Contents

 - Continue training your team.

-- Optimize content and design based on real user behavior.
+- Optimize content and design based on actual user behavior.

 Conclusion

-CMS migration is more than just moving text and images.
-It’s about improving your website’s performance, design, and user experience.
-With the right CMS migration checklist and a well-structured CMS migration project plan, you can avoid common problems like broken links, lost content, and SEO damage.
+CMS migration involves more than transferring text and images.
+It aims to improve your website’s performance, design, and user experience.
+By following a comprehensive CMS migration checklist and a well-organized CMS migration project plan, you can avoid common issues such as broken links, lost content, and SEO damage.

-Whether you’re moving to a simpler CMS or upgrading to a more powerful one, plan carefully, test thoroughly, and involve your team throughout the process.
+Whether you are switching to a simpler CMS or upgrading to a more powerful one, plan carefully, test thoroughly, and involve your team throughout the process.
 A smooth CMS migration sets your site up for long-term success.